NormanVu/risk-analyzer/README.md

 The project is built using [Apache Maven](http://maven.apache.org).
 To build frontend and backend web applications run the following command from the project root directory

-`mvn clean install`
+`$ mvn clean install`

-If everything went well, you'll find the frontend WAR file in the `frontend/deployment/deployment.dev/target` directory.
+If everything went well, you'll find the frontend WAR file in the *frontend/deployment/deployment.dev/target* directory.
-Similarly, the backend WAR file can be found in the `backend/deployment/deployment.dev/target` directory.
+Similarly, the backend WAR file can be found in the *backend/deployment/deployment.dev/target* directory.

 ## Deploying
-The Risk Analyzer application is divided into a set of functional units named modules.
+Both frontend and backend applications are divided into a set of functional modules.
 These module can be deployed in various configurations.
-For instance, the application can be run locally with the [relational database (RDBMS)] (http://en.wikipedia.org/wiki/Relational_database) as data storage, or on Google App Engine with its schemaless [High Replication Datastore (HRD)](https://developers.google.com/appengine/docs/java/datastore/overview).
+For instance, the frontend application can be run locally with the [relational database (RDBMS)] (http://en.wikipedia.org/wiki/Relational_database) as data storage, or on Google App Engine with its schemaless [High Replication Datastore (HRD)](https://developers.google.com/appengine/docs/java/datastore/overview).